johnhany/awesome-list/README.md

 * [Adversarial Robustness Toolbox](https://github.com/Trusted-AI/adversarial-robustness-toolbox) - Python Library for Machine Learning Security - Evasion, Poisoning, Extraction, Inference.

+* [Anomalib](https://github.com/openvinotoolkit/anomalib) - An anomaly detection library comprising state-of-the-art algorithms and features such as experiment management, hyper-parameter optimization, and edge inference.

+* [Gradio](https://github.com/gradio-app/gradio) - An open-source Python library that is used to build machine learning and data science demos and web applications.

+* [Traingenerator](https://github.com/jrieke/traingenerator) - Generates custom template code for PyTorch & sklearn, using a simple web UI built with streamlit.

 * [Fairlearn](https://github.com/fairlearn/fairlearn) - A Python package to assess and improve fairness of machine learning models.

 * [AI Fairness 360](https://github.com/Trusted-AI/AIF360) - A comprehensive set of fairness metrics for datasets and machine learning models, explanations for these metrics, and algorithms to mitigate bias in datasets and models.